Accessibility Percolation on Cartesian Power Graphs: Results

 \section{Results}

-In this section we present our general results for arbitrary allele graphs $\xG$ of which specific applications will be demonstrated in the following section.
-First we define some attributes of the problem more carefully and state the limitations imposed by our following proofs.
+In this section we present our general results for (mostly) arbitrary allele graphs $\xG$ of which specific applications will be demonstrated in Section \ref{Sec:Applications}.
+First we define some attributes of the problem more carefully and state the limitations imposed by our subsequent proofs.